hellomrariful/hellomrariful/README.md

 ### ✈️ Tripify BD | A Tourist Guide Web.

 - **Description:** Tripify is a Online career maker website.
 In this projects, user can earn money by guiding tourists in his area.
 This website has 3 role of user, 1.Admin, 2.Tourist, 3.Tour Guide.
-Anolipi is built in MERN[MongoDB, Express.js, React.js, Node.js] Stake.
+Tripify is built in MERN[MongoDB, Express.js, React.js, Node.js] Stake.

 - **Technologies Used:**